-10 The Total Carbon Column Observatory Network (TCCON) (Wunch et al., 2011b; Laughner et al., 2024) is an essential international, coordinated, collaborative ground-based infrastructure providing measurements of the column-averaged dry mole fractions (DMF), denoted XGas, of atmospheric water vapour and deuterated water vapour (H2O and HDO), carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), carbon monoxide (CO), and hydrogen fluoride (HF).
-The measurements are carried out using high-resolution ground-based Fourier transform spectroscopy of the atmosphere in the direct-solar absorption
+The Total Carbon Column Observatory Network (TCCON) is an essential international, coordinated, collaborative ground-based infrastructure providing measurements of the column-averaged dry volume mixing ratio (VMR) of atmospheric water vapour and deuterated water vapour (H2O and HDO), carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), carbon monoxide (CO), and hydrogen fluoride (HF).
+The measurements are carried out using high-resolution ground-based Fourier transform spectroscopy of the atmosphere in the zenith solar occultation viewing mode.

-15 mode.

-The network started in 2004 and has grown to currently 30 nationally-supported observing stations across the Earth, supporting global greenhouse gas (GHG) measurements and associated sciences (Wunch et al., 2010, 2011a).
-TCCON has become essential for satellite data product calibration and validation (Wunch et al., 2011b), and is operationally used for missions such as NASA OCO2 (Wunch et al., 2017), ESA SENTINEL 5P (Sha et al., 2021), JAXA GOSAT (Taylor et al., 2022), CNSA

-- 20 TanSat (Yang et al., 2020), and for forthcoming ones such as EUMETSAT CO2M (Sierk et al., 2019; Courrèges-Lacoste et al., 2024) and CNES MicroCarb (Bardoux et al., 2019; Cansot et al., 2023), to name only a few.
+The network started in 2004 and has grown to currently 30 nationally-supported observing stations across the Earth, supporting global greenhouse gas (GHG) measurements and associated sciences.
+TCCON has become essential for satellite data product calibration and validation, and is operationally used for missions such as NASA OCO2 (Wunch et al., 2017), ESA SENTINEL 5P (Sha et al., 2021), JAXA GOSAT (Taylor et al., 2022), CNSA TanSat (Yang et al., 2020), and for forth-coming ones such as EUTMETSAT CO2M and CNES MicroCarb, to name only a few.
 The TCCON data are also used for carbon cycle studies (Messerschmidt et al., 2013) and regional emission estimation, either as stand alone dataset (Babenhauserheide et al., 2020; Mottungan et al., 2024) or together with satellite data (Byrne et al., 2024).
-In addition, TCCON forms a reference framework to anchor denser and/or more localized networks (for instance national GHG observation networks) - made of smaller instruments (Frey et al., 2019; Sha et al., 2020), and can be used to maintain traceability through a network of networks characterizing GHG emissions at finer scales.
+In addition, TCCON forms a reference framework to anchor denser and/or more localized networks (for instance national GHG observation networks) made of smaller instruments (Frey et al., 2019; Sha et al., 2020), and can be used to maintain traceability through a network of networks characterizing GHG emissions at finer scales.

 The establishment of a site in the UK for ground-based remote sensing of greenhouse gases (GHG) started in 2015.
-The objective was to set up the full observing system in compliance to the TCCON requirements and seek the network accreditation (Brownsword et al., 2021), in adherence to the TCCON charter and methodology to include new sites in the network.

-30 This paper describes the implementation of the UK observatory, so-called the Harwell TCCON site and its hardware and software components, and provides evidence of compliance against the TCCON instrumental and data quality requirements, and describes the current status of the dataset now covering nearly four years.
+The objective was to set up the full observing system in compliance to the Total Carbon Column Observatory Network requirements and seek the network accreditation (Brownsword et al., 2021), in adherence to the TCCON charter and methodology to include new site in the network.
+This paper describes the implementation of the UK observatory, so-called the Harwell TCCON site and its hardware and software components, and provides evidences of compliance against the TCCON instrumental and data quality requirements, and describes the current status of the dataset now covering nearly four years.

-Due to the development of new buildings at the Harwell campus compromising the TCCON observatory field of view, the site was moved by 40 metres (from December 2021 to February 2022) about 15 month after starting operation (September 2020).

-35 Therefore this paper also provides a re-characterization for the Harwell site at its new location since the previous accreditation report (Brownsword et al., 2021).
+Due to the development of new buildings at the Harwell campus compromising the TCCON observatory field of view, the site was moved by 50 metres about one year after starting operation.
+Therefore this paper also provides a re-characterization for the Harwell site at its new location since the previous accreditation report (Brownsword et al., 2021).